shapesmusic/Shapes-Basics-Draft/notes.md

 - Need filters for T, 5s, 4s... and tempo (see wireframe)
 - this lesson only has to cover the TOP shape, because the rest of the reading sequence fills in the other shapes.
+- in the future, if you keep doing this:

+  - try playing contrary, opposite directions.
+  - then try playing contrary starting on different (unmatched) fingers.
+  - to transition from up/down to contrary, you can make the transition with the same fingerings if it's on a symmetrical note (Pe, Re).
+But if from any other note, the fingerings diverge, which is a good challenge.

 **Wireframes**